NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Conduit of Void and Vitality.md

 * * *

 You use the unstable energy of your curse to manipulate the most basic of divine magic.
 You cast a 3-action _heal_ or _harm_ spell, expending the slot as normal.
-If the spell restores Hit Points to one or more creatures, then one creature healed by this spell regains a number of additional Hit Points equal to 1d8 × your [[Conditions/Cursebound|Cursebound]] value; if the spell damages one or more creatures, then one creature harmed by this spell takes additional damage equal to 1d8 × your cursebound value.
+If the spell restores Hit Points to one or more creatures, then one creature healed by this spell regains a number of additional Hit Points equal to 1d8 × your [[Cursebound|Cursebound]] value; if the spell damages one or more creatures, then one creature harmed by this spell takes additional damage equal to 1d8 × your cursebound value.

 *Source: Pathfinder Player Core 2*
 *ORC*